 Tuukka Toivonen provided valuable comments and feedback to this article.
 Participants of the first workshop of Entrepreneurial Spaces and Collectivities group that took place in London on September 1-2, 2014 can be found on twitter @Andrejcisneros @friedema @IrinaVPopova @KindaAS @LGryszkiewicz @TimsWeiss @Tuukka_T @queaky @williamhan.

-Lidia has a Ph.D. from Louvain Academy and currently works for the Luxembourg Institute of Science & Technology.
-She has advised clients around the world in innovation management as strategy consultant with Arthur D. Little and worked on strategic projects for PricewaterhouseCoopers in Amsterdam.
-Lidia is an advisor of the World Economic Forum’s Global Shapers Community hub in Luxembourg and has served the European Commission as expert on innovation topics.
+Lidia is a co-founder of The Impact Lab.
+She holds a Ph.D. from Louvain Academy and a certificate from Harvard Business School’ Creating Shared Value programme.
+Previously, she worked as R&D engineer at the Luxembourg Institute of Science & Technology, advised clients around the world in innovation management as strategy consultant with Arthur D. Little and worked on strategic projects for PricewaterhouseCoopers in Amsterdam.
+Lidia is an advisor of the World Economic Forum’s Global Shapers Community hub in Luxembourg and of Participatory City initiative in London.
+She regularly serves the European Commission as expert on innovation topics.

 Nicolas is a doctoral candidate at the Oxford Internet Institute.
 He studies technology innovation systems and networks in Sub-Saharan Africa, and in particular the role of technology innovation hubs.
 Earlier, Nicolas was consultant for the Mobile Innovation for Development and ICT Policy & Regulation programs at infoDev (World Bank).
 Nicolas was a Fulbright scholar at Michigan State University, where he received an MA in Telecommunication, Information Studies and Media.